hmchou56/centra8/_news/2016-06-12-socialmedia.md

 ---
 layout: news
-title: CENTRA social media
+title: CENTRA on Facebook - Follow Us Today
-excerpt: CENTRA is now on Facebook and Twitter!
+excerpt: CENTRA is now on [Facebook](www.facebook.com/GlobalCENTRA) and Twitter!
+Like and follow CENTRA social media so you do not miss out opportunities and community research highlights.
+Click on 'View Details' if you would like to coordinate social media compaigns for your CENTRA related projects or events:
 ---
 CENTRA is now on social media!
 Like our CENTRA Facebook page here www.facebook.com/GlobalCENTRA and follow us on Twitter at www.twitter.com/GlobalCENTRA !